-The dead animals are typically removed from county roadways or private property within 24 hours of notification of the removal contractor.
-For dead animals located on State Roads or in Municipalities, the Animal Services Division will notify those agencies directly but does not have authority over their removal and cannot provide an estimated time frame for their removal.
+The dead animals are typically removed from County roadways or private property within 24 hours of notification of the removal contractor.
+For dead animals located on State Roads, Municipalities or on M-NCPPC property the Animal Services Division will notify those agencies directly but does not have authority over their removal and cannot provide an estimated time frame for their removal.

 Owners of deceased domestic pets are responsible for their own animal's disposal and may consider options including burial, or disposal through a private crematorium company or pet cemetery.
 Owners may also bring their deceased pets to the Animal Shelter for a $5.00 disposal fee.
 This does not include livestock/farm animals.